 The job ads you create are displayed to Instagram users in the so-called newsfeed or as stories.
 When using JOIN, all job ads you promote on Instagram are graphic ads aimed at the target group specific to the job ad.

-Niche job portals
+Niche premium job boards

 The generalist paid job portals above will give your job ads the highest visibility and reach, helping you get your ads in front of thousands of job seekers and potential candidates.